Orthogonal Mode Decomposition for Finite Discrete Signals: The intrinsic phase function and instantaneous frequency of the finite-length discrete signals

-In the above definition, the instantaneous frequency $\omega(t)$ of real signal $\boldsymbol{u}$ is related to the real axis component $\Psi_{u_e} (t)$ and the imaginary axis component $\Psi_{u_o} (t)$, as well as its time-varying amplitude $A(t)$.
+According to the above definition of the instantaneous frequency $\omega(t)$ of a real signal $\boldsymbol{u}$, it is related to the even component $\Psi_{u_e} (t)$ and the odd component $\Psi_{u_o} (t)$ and the amplitude $A(t)$.
 Therefore, $\omega(t)$ is the intrinsic instantaneous frequency of the real signal $\boldsymbol{u}$.
-Some literature suggests that it is only meaningful for the instantaneous frequency of time-domain real signals to always be positive\cite{boashash2015time, huang1998empirical}.Here are some examples:
+Some literature suggests that the instantaneous frequency of a real signal is meaningful only when it remains positive\cite{boashash2015time, huang1998empirical}.
+Here are some examples: